Vivek-nk/Machine-Learning/Predict Types of trees/README.md

 # Predict Predominant types of Tree Coverage in a Forest

-This project aims in finding the type of tree coverage in a forest from its cartographic variables (i.e Geographic Mapping Data).
+- This project aims in finding the type of tree coverage in a forest from its cartographic variables (i.e Geographic Mapping Data).

-Our aim is to find out the type of trees from the given data set.
+- Our task is to find out the type of trees from the given data set.

-The actual forest cover type for a given 30 x30 meter cell was determined from US Forest Service (USFS) Region 2 Resource Information System data.
-Independent variables were then derived from data obtained from the US Geological Survey and USFS.
-The data is in raw form (not scaled) and contains binary columns of data for qualitative independent variables such as wilderness areas and soil type.
+- The actual forest cover type for a given 30 x30 meter cell was determined from US Forest Service (USFS) Region 2 Resource Information System data.
+- Independent variables were then derived from data obtained from the US Geological Survey and USFS.
+- The data is in raw form (not scaled) and contains binary columns of data for qualitative independent variables such as wilderness areas and soil type.

 ## Data Description

-The study area includes four wilderness areas located in the Roosevelt National Forest of northern Colorado.
-These areas represent forests with minimal human-caused disturbances, so that existing forest cover types are more of a result of ecological processes rather than forest management practices.
+- The study area includes four wilderness areas located in the Roosevelt National Forest of northern Colorado.
+- These areas represent forests with minimal human-caused disturbances, so that existing forest cover types are more of a result of ecological processes rather than forest management practices.
 Each observation is a 30m x 30m patch.

-The task is to predict an integer classification for the forest coverage type.
+- The task is to predict an integer classification for the forest coverage type.

 The seven types are: